Skip to content

 Covid-19 data

-Figure 2: Exemplary extract from the Covid-19 data.
+Figure 2: Exemplary excerpt from the Covid-19 data.

 In the second step, a model is trained that predicts the defined target value – in this case, whether a Covid-19 infection is present.
 The quality of machine learning models depends heavily on the algorithms used and their configurations.
-These cannot be readily determined in advance.
-CaTabRa therefore uses state-of-the-art AutoML methods to find the right configuration quickly and without much manual effort.
+These cannot be easily determined in advance.
+CaTabRa therefore relies on state-of-the-art AutoML methods to find the right configuration quickly and without much manual effort.
 AutoML stands for “Automated Machine Learning”.
-Complicated optimisation methods are used to approach the best solution step by step – without any manual effort.
+Complicated optimization methods are used to gradually approach the best solution – without any manual effort.

-After completion of the training, the quality of the model can be checked via the Evaluate functionality.
-Detailed performance reports and corresponding visualisations are generated.
+Once the training has been completed, the quality of the model can be checked using the Evaluate functionality.
+Detailed performance reports and corresponding visualizations are created.
 The evaluation is carried out using a part of the Covid-19 data set that was not used for training.
-This allows us to estimate how well the model can handle new data.
-The figure below shows examples of the graphs obtained.
-These visualise certain quality metrics depending on the model predictions.
-The obtained ROC-AUC value – a quality measure for classification problems – is comparable to the one in the original publication.
+This makes it possible to estimate how well the model can handle new data.
+The figure below shows examples of the resulting graphs.
+These visualize certain quality metrics as a function of the model predictions.
+The obtained ROC-AUC value – a quality measure for classification problems – is comparably good as the one in the original publication.

 metric